What is AIOps?

 aiops-faq

 Figure 1: AIOps Platform enabling continuous insights across IT Operations Management (ITOM).
+Source: Gartner (November 2018)

 Why invest in AIOps?

-In particular, IT is faced with more apps, systems, and platforms than ever to keep running in peak condition.
-Containers, microservices, and other highly-dynamic environments generate large volumes of data that exceed the capacity of human processing, making AIOps necessary for modern cloud-native applications and greater IT automation.
+Investments in AIOps tools and training are driven by two primary forces—the importance of digital transformation and the growing complexity of the IT environment.
+IT is faced with more apps, systems, and platforms than ever to keep running in peak condition.
+Containers, microservices, and other highly dynamic environments (e.g., Cloud, SaaS) generate large volumes of data that exceed the capacity of manual processing, making AIOps necessary for modern cloud-native applications and greater IT automation.

 What are the benefits of AIOps?

-AIOps drives four key benefits outlined below:
+AIOps drives four key benefits as outlined below:

-1. Decrease MTTR.
-Outages and performance problems hurt the bottom line of every business, so IT organizations must actively seek out ways to reduce the mean time to resolution (MTTR).
+1. Decrease MTTR.Outages and performance problems hurt the bottom line of every business, so IT organizations must actively seek out ways to reduce the mean time to resolution (MTTR).
 With AIOps, IT teams can decrease MTTR and prevent emerging issues, and in doing so, significantly reduce the costs associated with performance problems.

-2. Build a more predictive approach.
-With AIOps technology, there’s the ability to recognize patterns and detect potential issues.
-This can help organizations take action before small issues become larger problems.
+2. Build a more predictive approach.AIOps provides the ability to recognize patterns and detect potential issues.
+This can help organizations act before small issues become larger problems.

-4. Drive faster and better decision-making.
-AIOps platforms and related AI features have the potential to become smart enough about IT environments in order to automatically take action and address issues before anyone is aware of them.
+4. Drive faster and better decision-making.AIOps platforms that leverage advanced AI features can automatically investigate and take action to address issues before anyone is even aware of them.
 This extends beyond IT to the business, as AIOps tools can be a rich source of data for business intelligence (BI) platforms.

-What data do I need for AIOps?
+What data is needed for AIOps?

 What are some typical AIOps use cases?